-- knowledge and skills to understand that a decision has financial benefits and consequences, - ability to apply the knowledge to financial situations in our life, and - · confidence in our ability to make financial decisions.
+- knowledge and skills to understand that a decision has financial benefits and consequences, - · ability to apply the knowledge to a financial situation in our life, and - · confidence in our ability to make a financial decision.

 It is an essential skill that evolves over time and as our circumstances change.
 It is an ability, and self-assurance, to: